r-lib/devtools/CONTRIBUTING.md

     otherwise we don't get any notification that your pull request is ready for review.

 Don't worry if your pull request isn't perfect.
-It's a learning process and we'll be hand to help you out.
+It's a learning process and we'll be handy to help you out.

 It can be frustrating that your PR is ignored for months, and then we request a whole bunch on changes within a short time period.
 Don't worry - if your PR doesn't make it for this release, it will for the next one.